GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # AWS DataSync

-a service for automating data transfer between on-premises storage and AWS services like S3
+a service for automating data transfer between on-premises storage and AWS services like S3 over the internet or AWS Direct Connect

+- Fully automates and accelerates moving large active datasets to AWS
+- Retry and network resiliency mechanisms
+- Network optimizations
+- Built-in task scheduling
+- Monitoring via DataSync API and Console, CloudWatch metrics, events and logs
+- Performs data integrity verification both during the transfer and at the end of the transfer
+- Natively integrated with S3, EFS, FSx for Windows File Server, CLoudWatch, CloudTrail
+  - seamless and secure access
+  - detailed monitoring of the transfer
+- capable of saturating a 10 Gbps network link

 # AWS Systems Manager